Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

 - http://vivoweb.org/ontology/core#Grant
   - Doesn't look maintained.
 - https://eurocris.org/ontologies/cerif/1.3#Funding
-  - Page not found.
+  - ❌ Page not found.
 - https://rains-uoa.github.io/RAInS-Ontology/v2.0/index-en.html#Funding
   - Definition: A sao:InformationElement which records a specific piece of information detailing a funding source.
   - The ontology has a different scope: The RAInS ontology is an ex-tension of the System Accountability Ontology (SAO) for the AI systems' domain by defining a set of concepts required to document the design and implementation stage of such systems.

-Decision: TODO (if we use schema:Event and schema:Service then schema:Grant makes more sense)
+Decision: schema:Grant

 ### Properties